findtharun/dsa-central-101/README.md

 # DSA Central 101
 This Repository Contains Various Approaches to Solving a Problem,  Serves as a Guide to Preparing for Interviews

+##### Number of Elementary Operations that can be done in 1 Sec is 10^8.
+If your algorithm is achieving it in <=10^8 (Including Constraints), then we can use bruteforce approach to solve the problem.

 ## Time Complexities of Common Operations for Java Collections

 | Operation                        | ArrayList           | LinkedList          | HashSet   | HashMap   | TreeMap   |